As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 If you have rosacea or any inflammatory skin conditions, check with your dermatologist before using any Gua Sha facial tool.

-A: You can do a gua sha facial massage every day if you wish.
-But for best results, you should aim for at least 3-4 times a week.
+A: You can do a gua sha facial about 3-4 times a week.
 It's so easy, you can do it while watching TV.

 A: Depending on how tense your facial muscles are or how bloated your face is, some people see results after the first massage.